 - Making it easier to implement separation of duties (SoD)

-Best Practices For Implementing RBAC
+Best Practices For Implementing Role-Based Access Control

-Once you have an inventory of all resources, you will then need to setup roles to determine who can access those resources.
+Once you have an inventory of all resources, you will then need to set up roles to determine who can access those resources.
 However, since RBAC is designed to simplify the traditional method of assigning permissions on a per-user basis, you will need to be careful not to create too many roles, as that will defeat the object.

-Once you have setup your roles, you will need to ensure that you have a list of all users who will have access to resources on your network.
+Once you have set up your roles, you will need to ensure that you have a list of all users who will have access to resources on your network.
 Carefully review each user and decide which roles they should be assigned to.
-As mentioned previously, roles can inherit permissions from role groups, and so it is a good idea to start with the role groups first, and most general roles.
+As mentioned previously, roles can inherit permissions from role groups, and so it is a good idea to start with the role groups first and most general roles.

 Create a role assignment policy which provides details about how new users should be added, and how they should be removed from your system.
 Managing user permissions is an ongoing process, and so you will need to regularly review your access controls and make changes accordingly.
 The time-scales, including the process for reviewing permissions, should be documented in your role assignment policy.
 You will need to ensure that RBAC has been integrated across all systems within your organization.

-RBAC in the Cloud
+Role-Based Access Control in the Cloud

-Cloud computing allows for easy, fast and efficient storage and retrieval of data, in addition to providing a large number of applications and services.
+Cloud computing allows for easy, fast, and efficient storage and retrieval of data, in addition to providing a large number of applications and services.
 Many organizations will use multiple platforms and services at any one time.

 As you can imagine, controlling access to a large number of different applications and services in a secure manner is a challenge.
-In recent years, we’ve seen a number of data breaches that have been caused by cloud-based access control systems failing to meet the demand for easy-to-configure, flexible and fine-grained access control.
+In recent years, we’ve seen a number of data breaches that have been caused by cloud-based access control systems failing to meet the demand for easy-to-configure, flexible, and fine-grained access control.
 However, things are at least moving in the right direction.
 For example, Amazon AWS now has a primitive RBAC system in place that is based on the user’s ID and includes default roles for authenticated users and guest users who are not authenticated.
-Google cloud now provides Role-based Access Control (RBAC) as a part of its Kubernetes Engine.
+Google Cloud now provides Role-based Access Control (RBAC) as a part of its Kubernetes Engine.
 And Microsoft Azure Resource Manager uses RBAC to enable fine-grained access management of Azure resources.

-The problem, as mentioned above, is that organizations are using multiple clouds platforms, and each platform has its own API for managing access.
+The problem, as mentioned above, is that organizations are using multiple cloud platforms, and each platform has its own API for managing access.
 Using these APIs to integrate each platform’s authentication and authorization protocols into our existing IT environment will take time and expertise.
 There are some products entering the market, that claim to provide a single sign-on (SSO) solution that works with multiple cloud platforms, in addition to on-premise solutions, such as Active Directory.
 And while it might be possible to use RBAC with a cloud-centric SSO, there is currently little to no documentation about how this can be achieved.